 The rules have been in effect in Lane County since their adoption in 2011.
 DEQ, in consultation with LRAPA, evaluated the rules and determined LRAPA’s original analysis of fiscal and economic impacts is reasonable and still correct in light of events that have occurred since LRAPA’s rule adoption several years ago.
 The fiscal and economic impacts resulting from LRAPA’s rule adoption are provided in two sections: one section describes the impacts of LRAPA’s rules for New Source Review and Prevention of Significant Deterioration and one section describes the impacts of LRAPA’s permitting updates, including as adoption of federal emission standards, and adoption of permit attachments and registrations as an alternative to permitting.

-LRAPA’s alignment with statute for small scale renewable energy sources is not described in the discrete sections of this section because it has no fiscal and economic impacts.
+LRAPA’s alignment with statute for small scale local energy sources is not described in the discrete sections of this section because it has no fiscal and economic impacts.
 Any fiscal and economic impacts occurred when the state legislature adopted the requirements in 2009 (House Bill 2952), and because the rules applied in Lane County upon the legislature’s adoption.

+EPA’s standards for new electric power generating units that were adopted by the LRAPA board on January 12, 2010 triggered permitting of sources with emergency generators or extremely small engines.
+Any negative fiscal and economic impacts occurred when EPA adopted the rules because the rules applied in Lane County upon EPA’s adoption.
+The rules adopted by LRAPA on April, 24 2011 provide an exemption for emergency generators and small electric power generating units to reduce the regulatory burden on these sources

 Statement of Cost of Compliance